albscui/flybits-coding-challenge/README.md

 A linked list is used to implement pagination.
 The default `_id` object in MongoDB is indexed, and has numerical ordering.
 The idea is to take advantage of this ordering to do 2 things:

 1. Get the `_id` of the last entry in the current page, call it `last_id`
-2. Get all the entries greatern than `last_id`, and limit the page size to a certain number of entries
+2. Get all the entries with `_id` greatern than `last_id`, limit the page size with `limit`, return new page along with pointer to the next page

 ## What's next